Connect with others who understand.

 How Can Dermatologists Tell if a Treatment Is Working?

-Whether your dermatologist prescribes topical treatments — like creams, lotions, or ointments — or an injectable biologic, you should see symptom improvement.
+When your dermatologist prescribes topical treatments — like creams, lotions, or ointments — or an injectable biologic, your symptoms should improve.

 During a follow-up appointment, your dermatologist will likely ask if you’re experiencing less inflammation, discoloration, and flaking.
 Be ready to tell them about any changes you’ve noticed since starting your treatment — whether your symptoms are better or worse and if new ones have developed.

-Your dermatologist can help determine whether your skin is in the process of healing or if you may be reacting to your treatment.
-To learn more about the specific side effects of your psoriasis treatments, talk to your doctor.
+Your dermatologist can help figure out whether your skin is healing or if you may be reacting to your treatment.
+To learn more about the side effects of your psoriasis treatments, talk to your healthcare provider.
+They can offer medical advice about possible side effects for all of the treatments available.

 Measurements of Psoriasis Severity